 Step 4 - Obtain two passport photos.
 Carefully check the photo specifications below as we reject about 90% of photos due to non-compliance.
 There is a list of US photographers and online services to help you.

 Step 5 - Prepare for your interview by using the checklist below to avoid common errors.
 Your application will not be accepted if there are errors or missing information and you will need to return for another interview.
+There is additional information below to assist you.

 Step 6 - Lodge your application in person at any passport office.
 For child applications, the application must be lodged in person by one parent.
 It does not matter whether the lodging parent is Australian.
 Children aged 16 and 17 years old must also attend the interview with one parent.
 All applications must be lodged in person (including renewals).
 There are no exceptions.